Eritrean Railway: Construction

 Construction began from the Red Sea port city of Massawa in 1887, heading towards the capital city of Asmara.
 The "Decauville" railway was the first built, from Massaua to Saati, just 27 km.
 Progress was slow, thanks to the long climb up the mountains to the high plateau of inland Eritrea, and the substantial civil engineering works required; the line reached Asmara in 1911.
 It was extended to Keren in 1922, Agat in 1925, Agordat in 1928, and finally Bishia in 1932, for a total length of 280 km.
-Bishia (Biscia in Italian) proved to be the end, even though the builders had ambitions of reaching the Sudan Railways line.
+Bishia (or Bisha, Biscia in Italian) proved to be the end, even though the builders had ambitions of reaching the Sudan Railways line.
 Mussolini's invasion of Ethiopia led to resources being diverted elsewhere, including the upgrading of the line from Massawa to Asmara to handle more traffic.

 Building the line from Massawa to Asmara was a significant undertaking.
-Even with the tighter turns and narrower right-of-way allowed by a narrow gauge railway, the line required 65 bridges (including a fourteen-arch viaduct crossing the Obel River) and 39 tunnels, the longest being 320 m.
+Even with the tighter turns and narrower right-of-way allowed by a narrow-gauge railway, the line required 65 bridges (including a fourteen-arch viaduct crossing the Obel River) and 39 tunnels, the longest being 320 m.
 Even so, there were still grades of more than 3%.
 The highest point on the railway is just east of Asmara at 2394 m above sea level.

 The construction of the railway was considered a fine achievement of the first half of the twentieth century.